pinealan/dotfiles/README.md

 ### Bash
 Bash's main configuration (and often default) files are `~/.bashrc` and `.bash_aliases`.
-This repo's bash dotfiles provide sensible defaults for a modern shell, but machine specific configs or aliases is often needed.
-To help faciliate such logging settings, `.bashrc` sources `~/.local/.bashrc` and `~/.local/.bash_aliases` at the end.
+This repo's bash dotfiles provide sensible defaults for a modern shell.
+For machine specific configs or aliases, scripts in `~/.local` directory such as `~/.local/.bashrc` and `~/.local/.bash_aliases` be sourced is they exist.
+Plugins can also be put in a `~/.bash_plugins/` directory, where all files will be sourced as bash scripts.

+The following is the complete order in which bash scripts are source.
+Later scripts inherit and can override the environment set up by earlier scripts.

+  .profile
+  .bashrc
+  .bash_profile
+  .bash_aliases
+  .bash_plugins/*
+  .local/.bashrc
+  .local/.bash_aliases
+  .local/.profile

 ### Bashgit